What is the Law of Diminishing Marginal Utility?

 Law of Diminishing Marginal Utility Graph

 If we were to represent the law of diminishing marginal utility using a graph, it would look like the figure below.
-In this figure, the x-axis represents the number of units of a good consumed and the y-axis represents the marginal utility of that good.
-Notice that as we increase the number of units, the marginal utility of every additional unit falls.
-It keeps falling until it becomes zero and then further falls to become negative.
-It means that after a certain point, consuming that good is going to cause dissatisfaction to the consumer.
+In this figure, the X-axis represents the number of units of a good consumed, and the Y-axis represents the marginal utility of that good.
+Notice that as we increase the number of units, the marginal utilityMarginal UtilityA customer's marginal utility is the satisfaction or benefit derived from one additional unit of product consumed.
+It could be calculated by dividing the additional utility by the amount of additional units. of every additional unit falls.
+It keeps falling until it becomes zero and then further sinks to negative.
+After a certain point, consuming that good may cause dissatisfaction to the consumer.

-Examples of Law of Diminishing Marginal Utility
+Examples of the Law of Diminishing Marginal Utility

 Suppose there is a manufacturer who has a huge demand for his products.
-To meet this demand the manufacturer will employ more workforce.
-But eventually, there will come a point where hiring more workers does not really benefit the organization.
-In fact, hiring more workers just brings down the production per worker since the quantity demanded was being met by a lower number of workers.
-This example illustrates the law of diminishing marginal utility because after a certain point, hiring additional workers is not going to benefit the organization.
+To meet this demand, the manufacturer will employ more workforce.
+But eventually, there will come a point where hiring more workers does not benefit the organization.
+Instead, hiring more workers brings down the production per worker since the quantity demandedQuantity DemandedQuantity demanded is the quantity of a particular commodity at a particular price.
+It changes with change in price and does not rely on market equilibrium. was being met by fewer workers.
+This example illustrates the law of diminishing marginal utility because hiring additional workers will not benefit the organization after a certain point.

-Assumptions of Law of Diminishing Marginal Utility
+Assumptions of the Law of Diminishing Marginal Utility

 Exceptions of Diminishing Marginal Utility

-- Addictions/Hobbies – This law does not hold in case of addictions.
+- Addictions/Hobbies – This law does not hold in the case of addictions.
 The marginal utility of having an additional glass of alcohol does not decrease for an alcoholic.
-Similarly, in the case of hobbies, a person who likes to paint might not experience diminishing marginal utility on making a new painting.
+Similarly, in the case of hobbies, a person who likes to paint might not experience diminishing marginal utility in making a new painting.